Injured in a Cycling Accident? Get Free Legal Advice

-When Can A Cyclist Claim Against A Motorist?
+When Can a Cyclist Claim Against a Motorist?

 In the most simple terms, a cyclist can claim against a motorist when an accident was the latter’s fault.
 Motorists are legally obliged to carry insurance, and it is from this policy that an injured cyclist will often be able to claim compensation, both for an injury and its associated costs, and the damage done to property, an important financial consideration with some bicycles now costing more than the average car.